 Where is the place to safely enter the water?
 The sandy part of Kalipur beach, where turtle nesting hut and shades are, is very far from Craggy .
 A place more or less OK to enter and exit the water is when you walk up north-east along Kalipur beach at low tide, watch where the large rocky seabed, which extends to the sea for a few hundred meters, ends.
 Explore it at low tide and then swim at high tide along the sea bed.

-Take 2 liters of water per person and to avoid sunburn, take something to create a shade, e.g. take large blanket or sun umbrella.
-Jungle is too dense to hide into and there is no natural shade on the beach.
+Take 2 litres of water per person and to avoid sunburn, take something to create a shade, e.g. take a large blanket or sun umbrella.
+The jungle at Craggy lsland is too dense to hide into and there is no natural shade on the beach.

-These Andaman shore are unique, because you may be lucky to meet here four turtle species: Olive Ridley, Leather Back, Green Turtle and Hawks Bill.
+These Andaman shores are unique, because you may be lucky to meet here four turtle species: Olive Ridley, Leather Back, Green Turtle and Hawks Bill.

 Be realistic in your expectations.
 There will be nights when 4 turtles come, there will be nights when none.
-Kalipur is for me the easiest place to observe nesting of turtles, because all 3 accommodation options are just a spit away from the beach.
-Check when the tide is the highest and come one our before high tide.
-Turtle will already be there or appear within next 2 hours.
-If one hour after high tide there is no turtle nesting, go back to sleep and come next day.
+Kalipur is for me the easiest place to observe the nesting of turtles because all 3 accommodation options are just a spit away from the beach.
+Check when the tide is the highest and come one hour before high tide.
+A turtle will already be there or appear within next 2 hours.
+If one hour after high tide there is no turtle nesting, go back to sleep and come the next day.